WayneLambert/portfolio/docs/lessons_with_react.md

 - React supports a special attribute that you can attach to any component.
 The ref attribute can be an object created by React.createRef() function or a callback function, or a string (in legacy API).
 - When the ref attribute is a callback function, the function receives the underlying DOM element or class instance (depending on the type of element) as its argument.
 This allows you to have direct access to the DOM element or component instance.
-- Use refs sparingly.
-If you find yourself often using refs to “make things happen” in your app, consider getting more familiar with top-down data flow.
+- Use 'refs' sparingly.
+If you find yourself often using 'refs' to “make things happen” in your app, consider getting more familiar with top-down data flow.

 ### SEO

 - An <a href="https://medium.freecodecamp.org/seo-vs-react-is-it-neccessary-to-render-react-pages-in-the-backend-74ce5015c0c9" >article on medium.freecodecamp</a> reports that Google has stated in its own documentation that Google is able to crawl and therefore index web pages that are rendered from the client side so long as webmasters do not prevent Googlebot from crawling their JavaScript content.
 As long as Google can read what is being rendered to the DOM, then their search ranking will not be affected.

-### Questions to Get Answers To

-- Research setState()
-- A Redux implmentation within my React project consists of actions, components, containers, reducers and store.
-Research in more detail what each of these are in the context of a Redux project
-- What is a 'payload'?